oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-images-with-wit.md

 {{< img "OCI Create Auth Token" "images/oci-create-auth-token.png" >}}

-Now that your Image Registry is ready, you simply fill out the `Auxiliary Image` tab in WKTUI.
+Now that your Image Registry is ready, you simply fill out the `Auxiliary Image` tab in WKT UI.
 There are a couple of things to note before you fill out the form.

 - Most image registries require authentication to push an image.
 If you are using OCIR, the container image registry